dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ### Impact of Variable Names and Arbitrary Constants

-For programs involving lists and for loops, the variable names and constant values heavily influence how able a model is to complete them correctly.
-On the other hand, when programs only involve other rules (such as those involving ifs and functions), variable names and constant values have negligable impact on the ability of the model to complete them correctly.
+For programs involving lists and `for` loops, variable names and constant values heavily influence how able a model is to complete these programs correctly.
+On the other hand, when programs only involve other rules (such as those involving `if`s and functions), variable names and constants  have negligible impact on the ability of the model to complete them correctly.

 <div class="robotdiv">